SAS Evidence-Based Curriculum

 Child Club Meetings:

-WHR Allied Health deliver the sessions over 9 weeks for 90 minutes per session, including an SAS Cadet Handbook and gadgets.
+WHR Allied Health deliver the sessions over 9 weeks for 90 minutes per session.
+Sessions are held at our offices in Torquay.

 Weekly tasks to practise the skills learned in Club Meetings.